 Early Alerts: Full Term #1: September 10th - 11th #2: October 10th - 11th

 The following is a tentative schedule and subject to change.
-The exact date for each test will be announced in class one week before the test date.
+The exact date for the mid-term exam will be announced in class one week prior to the exam.